steveseguin/electroncapture/README.md

 npm run build:rpi
 ```
 You should get a `.deb` file in the dist file with this option.
 If you install the deb file, it should appear in the Raspbian start menu, under `Other -> ElectronCapture`

+This will probably file if you do not disable the GPU / hardware-acceration within the Electron Capture app first, but who knows -- maybe you can get it working?

 ## Building from source on Windows